shaimaa-hshalaby/Angular_Guide/07-Routing/README.md

      > you must enclose the routerLink directive inside [] if the corresponding value is dynamically changed.
 But if the routerLink refer to a fixed value, you can use routerLink directive without brackets.

 - We have read the value of the router parameter in the ngOnInit() hook method, but what if the router parameter changed after loading the component template?
-  For this case, ActivatedRoute service created Observable for *paramMap* and you can subscribe to it, This allows you to update the component whenever the parameter value changes.
+  For such case, ActivatedRoute service created Observable for *paramMap* and you can subscribe to it, This allows you to update the component whenever the parameter value changes.

   ```
      this.route.params.subscribe(